FREQUENTLY ASKED QUESTIONS

 4. What is the International Framework for Chiropractic Education and Accreditation and how can it be used?

-You will need to contact the regulatory body from that country to determine if the will recognize the degree from your institution and program.
+You will need to contact the regulatory body from that country to determine if the will recognize the degree from your institution and programme.
 It is also important to contact the professional chiropractic associations in the country you wish to work in.
 CCEI is able to help you with finding out who to contact and navigating the steps involved.

 7. I have started my chiropractic education but wish to transfer to another Institution.
 Am I able to transfer my credits to a new school?